JuliaPlots/PlotlyJS.jl/notes.md

 FontSize(x::Number=12) = FontSize(Float16(x))
 Base.convert(::Type{FontSize}, x::Real) = FontSize(Float16(x))

-type TextFont <: AbstractObjectAttribute
+type TextFont <: AbstractAttribute{ObjectRole}
     family::ASCIIString
     size::FontSize
     color::Colors.Colorant
 end
 ```

-So we created a new `abstract` subtype of `AbstractAttribute` to represent all our `TextElements`.
-Then we needed a custom type for the `fontsize` to enforce the minimum constraint.
+We needed a custom type for the `fontsize` to enforce the minimum constraint.

 ## `valType`s

-### `otherOpts`
+Each attribute in the schema has a `valType`.
+This, as you might expect, specifies the type of the attribute.
+Each of these `valType`s is defined in the `defs.valObjects` section of the schema.
+Below is a list of all the possible `valType`s in the schema and a short description of how we think about them in Julia:

+- `string`: a string.
+In Julia this would have a type `AbstractString`
+- `number`: a number.
+Represented in Julia as `Number`
+- `flaglist`: A string representing a combination of flags (order independent).
+Different available `flags` with `+` (e.g. `x+y`).
+Represented as an `AbstractString`
+- `any`: anything.
+Represented in Julia as `Any`
+- `geoid`: A geoid string (e.g. `geo`, or `geo1`). `AbstractString` in Julia
+- `angle`: A number between -180 and 180.
+A `Real` in Julia
+- `colorscale`: This one is long, so I quote the schema:

+>A Plotly colorscale either picked by a name: (any of Greys, YIGnBu, Greens, YIOrRd, Bluered, RdBu, Reds, Blues, Picnic, Rainbow, Portland, Jet, Hot, Blackbody, Earth, Electric, Viridis ) customized as an {array} of 2-element {arrays} where the first element is the normalized color level value (starting at *0* and ending at *1*), and the second item is a valid color string.

+Represented as `T<:Real, Union{String, Vector{Tuple{T, String}}}`

+- `data_array`: a 1d array.
+Julia's `Vector`
+- `enumerated`: a object of any type that takes on one of a finite set of values.
+Just `Any` in Julia as we don't have information on the types of the enumeration (see `scatter.visible` for an example where this could be `Bool` or `ASCIIString`)
+- `integer`: an integer.
+Julia `Int`
+- `info_array`: just some array of plot info. `Vector` in Julia
+- `sceneid`: a scene id string (e.g. `scene`, or `scene1`). `AbstractString` in Julia
+- `axisid`: an axis id string (e.g. 'x', 'x2', 'x3', ...). `AbstractString` in Julia
+- `color`: a string describing a color.
+In Julia we use `Colors.Colorant` and convert to a HEX string when sending to JSON
+- `boolean`: simply `Bool`

+## `opts`

+Each attribute has associated with it a number of options, which we will call `opts`.
+For specific `valType`s some of these are required, some are optional, and some are not applicable (see `defs.valObjects`).

-Below is a list of all possible `otherOpts` that might be present in the specification of the attribute and a short description of how this impacts our codegen:
+Below is a list of all possible `opts` that might be present in the specification of the attribute and a short description of how this impacts our codegen:

 - `dflt`: what is the default argument.
 Here we set the default arg on the constructor
 - `min`: minimim allowable value.
 Applies only to numeric objects.
 The precense of this field triggers the creation of a one field type, where the field is typed to be a `::Number` and an inner constructor is created to enforce the lower bound on the input.
 If present without `max`, `max` is implicitly set to `Inf`.
 - `max`: same as `min`, but for upper bound.
 If present without `min`, `min` is implicitly set to `-Inf`.
 - `arrayOk`: specifies that the field can take one value, or many in an array.
 This will trigger a `Union{T, Vector{T}}` type constraint on the field and will require elementwise constraint checking.
 - `noBlank`: specifies that a particular field is required.
-As of right now this doesn't trigger anything on codegen side, except that we provide no default value.
+By default, all fields that should be of type `T`, are actually given type `Union{T,Void}` and a default value of `nothing`.
+However, if `noBlank` is present the type remains `T` and no default value is provided.
 - `strict`: always used in conjuction with a `string` `valType`.
 TODO: Still don't know what it does.
 Use in source code [here](https://github.com/plotly/plotly.js/blob/734f75fdb9ccd6ca362c0b01b632f01eb2c0066e/src/lib/coerce.js#L101)
 - `values`: always used in conjuction with an `enumerated` `valType`.
 It describes the set of feasible values.
 - `extras`: always used in conjuction with an `flaglist` `valType`.
 This specifies additional possibilities for the value, but these cannot be arbitrarily combined with the items in the `flags` field.
 Triggers additional constraint checks in the inner constructor